raspi/WinLLDPService/.github/ISSUE_TEMPLATE.md

 ### In case of bug report: Additional details
 Any errors on Windows Event Log?
 What .NET framework version?
 MSI installer version (for example "Windows® Installer.
 V5.0.7601.23593" from `msiexec /?`?
 Did you try to update msiexec and/or .NET framework?
 Did you try also 32 bit installer on 64 bit system?

+If installer failed to install the software please provide installer `.log` as attachment by running (as admin):

+    msiexec /i "installer.msi" /L*V "install.log"

 > …